cyscale/cyscale.com/src/pages/careers/cloud-security-analyst.md

 * Investigate cloud services configuration, IAM, network exposure, and SaaS platform to find security issues
 * Translate security risks and misconfigurations into product security rules/controls, then map those into common standards, policies, and procedures
-* Research and Analyze emerging cloud threats and the impact on Cyscale’s customers and partners
+* Research and Analyze emerging cloud threats and the impact on Cyscale's customers and partners
 * Work with the Product Team to translate the research work into features and customer benefits
 * Work with the Customer Success Team to ensure security misconfigurations, risks, and vulnerabilities are prioritized in the product